cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ### Download Cloudentity Istio authorizer (Policy decision authorizer)

-In this step, we will download and configure the Cloudentity Istio authorizer acting as athe policy decision point(PDP).
+In this step, we will download and configure the Cloudentity Istio authorizer to act as the Policy Decision Point(PDP).
 The scope of responsibility of this component is to act as the local policy decision point within the Kubernetes cluster.
 This component is also responsible to pull down all the applicable authorization policies authored and managed within the remote the Cloudentity authorization platform.
-In the below image, the highlighted section in the box is the component that we will be downloading and installing onto a local Kubernetes cluster.
+In the below image, the highlighted section in the box is the component that we will download and install onto a local Kubernetes cluster.

 ![Cloudentity istio authorizer](mp-authorizer-highlight.jpeg)

-[Detailed Istio setup concepts and instruction are available in this link,](https://docs.authorization.cloudentity.com/guides/developer/protect/istio/) in a nutshell the steps are:
+[Detailed Istio setup concepts and instruction are available here,](https://docs.authorization.cloudentity.com/guides/developer/protect/istio/) in a nutshell the steps are:
 * Navigate to Cloudentity authorization platform admin console
-* Go to `APIs >> Gateways` and register a new Istio authorizer
+* Go to `Enforcement >> Authorizers` and Create a new Istio authorizer
-* Navigate to next tab and `Download package` to get all the required Kubernetes resource files.
+* Navigate to next tab and `Download package` to get all the required Kubernetes manifest files.

 ### Deploy Istio authorizer to the Kubernetes cluster